canonical/ubuntu-pro-client/docs/howtoguides.rst

 They will help you to achieve a particular end result, but may require you to understand and adapt the steps to fit your specific requirements.

-The Pro Client comes pre-installed on every Ubuntu LTS so you do not need to install it.
+The Pro Client comes pre-installed on every Ubuntu release so you do not need to install it.

 Attach a machine to a subscription
 ==================================